nroduit/nroduit.github.io/content/basics/customize/integration.en.md

 Using <a target="_blank" href="https://github.com/nroduit/weasis-pacs-connector">weasis-pacs-connector</a> allows a high degree of integration and facilitates connection to a PACS.
 Here are some of the advantages:

+- Automatically build a manifest according to a configuration with a PACS
-- The initial URL starts with http and is then redirected to weasis:// (as weasis:// is not allowed by wiki, blog…)
+- The initial URL starts with HTTP and is then redirected to weasis:// (as weasis:// is not allowed by wiki, blog…)
 - Manages to build the manifest simultaneously with the start of Weasis
 - The URL returns a manifest ID which can be requested only once (and must be <a target="_blank" href="https://github.com/nroduit/weasis-pacs-connector/blob/master/etc/dcm4chee-arc/weasis-pacs-connector.properties#L17">consumed within 5 min</a>)

-However, it is possible to build your own connector for particular integrations or when a DICOMWeb service is available.
+However, it is possible to [build your own connector](#build-your-own-connector) for particular integrations or when a DICOMWeb service is available.

 {{% notice note %}}
 Requires Weasis 3.5 (or superior) installed on the system with a [native installer](../../../getting-started/).